siderolabs/cluster-api-control-plane-provider-talos/README.md

 ## Intro

-The Cluster API Control Plane Provider Talos (CACPPT) is a project by [Talos Systems](https://www.talos-systems.com/) that provides a [Cluster API](https://github.com/kubernetes-sigs/cluster-api)(CAPI) control plane provider for use in deploying Talos-based Kubernetes nodes across any environment.
+The Cluster API Control Plane Provider Talos (CACPPT) is a project by [Sidero Labs](https://www.SideroLabs.com/) that provides a [Cluster API](https://github.com/kubernetes-sigs/cluster-api)(CAPI) control plane provider for use in deploying Talos Linux-based Kubernetes nodes across any environment.
 Given some basic info, this provider will generate control plane configurations for a given cluster and reconcile the necessary custom resources for CAPI to pick up the generated data.

 ## Corequisites